 If you’re looking to learn data analytics or build on your existing skills, Noble Desktop provides both full-time and part-time training options for learners at all levels.
 You can search for in-person data analytics classes nearby to find the learning match that’s best for you.
 In the following paragraphs, several popular course options for aspiring data professionals will be explored, as well as the requirements for each program.

 Tableau Certification Program is a great option for anyone interested in acquiring data visualization training to pass the Tableau Desktop Specialist certification exam.
 As part of this program, students complete two shorter classes: Tableau Level I and Tableau Level II.
 Six hours of private tutoring is also included in Tableau.
 Those enrolled learn about Tableau’s interface and how this program is used to create a range of charts.
 Students also study how to create dashboards and map data.
 In the private training sessions, participants can revisit difficult course material or ask questions about content that will appear on the exam.
 Tuition includes the Tableau Desktop Specialist exam sitting fee and a free exam retake (if necessary), as well as test proctoring.
-Those who pass this test at the end of this program earn professional Tableau certification, which can be included on the student’s resume to demonstrate they’ve achieved a level of expertise with this tool.
+Those who pass the test at the end of this program earn professional Tableau certification, which can be included on the student’s resume to demonstrate their expertise with this tool.
 Those who are not interested in sitting for the exam can opt instead for an additional hour of private tutoring.